ajmedford/nist-microstructure/_posts/2015-06-10-Meeting-Notes.markdown

     * Download, install, and test new pyMKS version
     * Read existing manuscripts

+* Fred: Look into Slack account, possibility of integrating with MatIN

 **Other Notes**

 * For those trying to learn python, these resources might be helpful: